Costs involved in starting a business

 Any motor vehicles used in your business will need to be insured for business use (rather than just personal use).

-It is seen as good practice for businesses to have public liability insurance.
+Your business may also need public liability insurance.
 If your customers are public sector organisations, they will insist on this type of insurance, as will many private sector businesses, or event organisers if you have a stand at their event.

 Other types of insurance will depend on the circumstances of your business, products and services: